DanMolefe/DanMolefe/README.md

 **Daniel Molefe, Ph.D.**
 -----------------------

-Hi, I’m Daniel!
-I am a results-driven professional with over 15 years of experience in data management, statistical analysis, and analytical plan development.
+A results-driven professional with over 15 years of experience in data management, statistical analysis, and analytical plan development.
 Expert in applying advanced statistical and machine learning techniques using Python and R to derive actionable insights from complex datasets.
 Proven ability to manage large-scale data projects while ensuring data integrity, accessibility, and quality.
 Skilled in developing data-driven solutions, visualizing insights, and presenting findings to inform business and strategic decision-making.
 Adept at working in fast-paced environments, both independently and within cross-functional teams.
 Passionate about leveraging data science to drive innovation and solve business challenges.

 ## Python Projects ##